crabba/swb-workshop/service-workbench-quick-start-202106.md

 ```

 ---
-## 2. Installing and configuring Service Workbench on AWS
+# 2. Installing and configuring Service Workbench on AWS

 This section describes how to deploy Service Workbench on AWS using the AWS Cloud9 instance that we created in the pre-requisites section.
 Alternatively, it is possible to deploy from a local computer using local AWS CLI credentials.
 Keep in mind that tools and libraries installed in the previous section might be incompatible with your local system.

-### 2.1 Creating a new Service Workbench Configuration
+## 2.1 Creating a new Service Workbench configuration

 In this section, you will install Service Workbench components into your AWS account.
 Once the last step is underway, you can proceed to the next section (Install AMIs for EC2-based workspaces) to run both processes simultaneously.